dex1t/clerkbot/README.md

-# clerkbot
+# Clerkbot
-a Slack bot to interact with Intercom for Customer Success :robot:
+a Slack bot to interact with [Intercom](https://intercom.io/) for Customer Success :robot: